Your Journey to Financial Independence: From Stability to Freedom

 o Mortgage comes with interest payments and >50% of mortgage to salary ratio means your interest payments are eating into that capital growth of your property.

 o An expensive house also adds the risk of an expensive lifestyle.
 If most people in your neighbourhood are paying <30% of their income into their houses – either in form of rental or mortgage – means you are most likely earning less than your peers in that neighbourhood.
-This just increases the risk of ‘Keeping up with the Joneses’ (Do watch my YouTube video on ‘Being Rich versus Being Wealthy’ where I talk more on this topic).
+This just increases the risk of ‘Keeping up with the Joneses’ (Do watch our YouTube video on ‘Being Rich versus Being Wealthy’ where we talk more about this topic).

 o A high mortgage due to being based in an HCOL city is nothing but a ‘premium’ towards the city that could’ve gone into having your money make money instead.
 Post Covid lockdowns and with flexible working, more and more people are relocating to MCOL (Medium Cost of Living) or LCOL (Low Cost of Living) cities to maximise their savings, even if it means a comparatively lower salary (‘Gross salary is for show.
 Net savings is the real dough!!’).

-The other goal in the Financial Security stage is not only are you investing your savings every month but also have cash available in your bank to take care of at least six months of living expenses.
+The other goal in the Financial Stability stage is not only are you investing your savings every month but also have cash available in your bank to take care of 6-9 months of living expenses.
 This helps with any emergency situation that may arise in family or any one-off expenses towards weddings, kids education etc.

 It could be that your investment strategy has not been about generating passive income but growing your capital instead.
 That can also make you financially independent if your total investments portfolio (or your ‘net worth’) is at least 25 times that of your annual expenses (to be even more safe and robust, it should be 35 times your annual expenses).

-Important to note: Ideally the house that you are living shouldn’t be considered part of the net worth as it doesn’t give you any returns and you aren’t able to monthly / annually ‘withdraw’ from that investment (you will be find more details on this topic in another blog by me on this site).
+Important to note: Ideally the house that you are living shouldn’t be considered part of the net worth as it doesn’t give you any returns and you aren’t able to monthly / annually ‘withdraw’ from that investment.

 In summary, the journey from Financial Security to Financial Independence is a long journey and depends on many factors – how you manage your expenses, how you control ‘lifestyle inflation’, how you plan your career, what is your investment strategy etc. Simply put, the more you plan properly, the sooner you achieve financial independence.